About Hadoop Spark and the Cloud

 * why it’s better to avoid using “cloud solutions” (Amazon, Azure) for “data science” projects.

-A quick one-page executive summary about the two videos:
+A quick one-page executive summary about the video:

-A white paper that summarizes the findings explained in the two videos:
+A white paper that summarizes the findings explained in the video:

 To see the video from Mister Frédéric Pierucci: